Efficient and Scalable Neural Symbolic Search for Knowledge Graph Complex Query Answering: Background

-We conceptualize the knowledge graph as a first-order logic knowledge base, subsequently defining the logical query and answer set based on this framework. \begin{definition}[Knowledge Graph] Let $\mathcal{E}$ and $\mathcal{R}$ be the finite set of entities and relations, a knowledge graph is a collection of factual triples $\mathcal{G} = \{(s_i, r_i, o_i)\}$, where $s_i$ and $o_i$ are entity objects, and $r_i$ is a relation predicate. \end{definition}
+To simplify the discussion, we define the EFO1 query with the Disjunctive Normal Form (DNF). \begin{definition}[Knowledge graph] Let $\mathcal{E}$ and $\mathcal{R}$ be the finite set of entities and relations, a knowledge graph is a collection of factual triples $\mathcal{G} = \{(s_i, r_i, o_i)\}$, where $s_i$ is the subject entity, $o_i$ is the object entity, and $r_i$ is a relation predicate. \end{definition}

-\begin{definition}[(EFO1 query)] The existential first order logic queries is defined as :
+\begin{definition}[EFO1 query] The existential first-order logic query is defined as: